asim8848/linkedin-connection-remover/README.md

 }));
 ```

+## 📱 Demo

 ![Demo GIF](demo.gif)

-## Privacy & Security
+## 🔒 Privacy & Security

 This extension:
-- Runs entirely in your browser
+- 🔐 Runs entirely in your browser
-- Does not collect or transmit your data
+- 🚫 Does not collect or transmit your data
-- Does not store your LinkedIn credentials
+- 🙅‍♂️ Does not store your LinkedIn credentials
-- Only requires permissions necessary for functionality
+- ✅ Only requires permissions necessary for functionality

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.